AviralMishra1310/Portfolio/README.md

-# 🚀 Aviral Mishra - Developer Portfolio
+# 🚀 Aviral Misra - Portfolio

 A modern, responsive, and interactive developer portfolio built to showcase my projects, technical skills, and experience as a Full Stack Developer & AI Enthusiast.